GoogleCloudPlatform/community/tutorials/storage-quickstart.md

 ---
-title: Cloud Storage quickstart
+title: Cloud Storage quickstart: Create a bucket and upload files
 description: Learn how to store objects in Cloud Storage.
 author: jscud
 tags: Cloud Storage
-date_published: 2019-07-28
+date_published: 2019-07-31
 ---

-# Cloud Storage quickstart
+# Cloud Storage quickstart: Create a bucket and upload files

 <walkthrough-alt>
 Take the interactive version of this tutorial, which runs in the Google Cloud Platform (GCP) Console: